matplotlib/matplotlib/doc/users/interactive.rst

 .. toctree::

-When working with data it is often invaluable to be able to interact with your plots  In many cases the built in pan/zoom and mouse-location tools are sufficient, but if they are not you can make use of the Matplotlib event system to build a customized data exploration tool.
+When working with data it is often invaluable to be able to interact with your plots In many cases the built in pan/zoom and mouse-location tools are sufficient, but you can also use the Matplotlib event system to build a customized data exploration tools.

 Matplotlib ships with :ref:`backends <what-is-a-backend>` binding to several GUI toolkits (Qt, Tk, Wx, Gtk, OSX, js) and third party